-- Dr. Smith in the 7th Edition of An Annotated Bibliography on Structural Racism Present in the U.S. Food System
+- Dr. Smith Featured in the 7th Edition of An Annotated Bibliography on Structural Racism Present in the U.S. Food System

 - Dr. Jenkins' book "explores the forces that keep black people vulnerable even amid economically privileged lives.
 With today’s repeated reminders of the vulnerability of African Americans to state and extralegal violence, Black Bourgeois considers the contradiction of privileged, presumably protected black bodies that remain racially vulnerable.
 Examining disruptions around race and class status in literature, Candice M. Jenkins demonstrates that the conflicted relation of the black subject to privilege is not, solely, a recent phenomenon."